Pakistan revokes TV license for alleged anti-army remark - ExBulletin

 In the interview, Gill urged Pakistani troops and officers to refuse to obey illegal orders from the military remarks that were seen by authorities as incitement to revolt.
 He was later arrested for treason and faces the death penalty.

-The TV station’s news director Ammad Yousaf was arrested following the interview and later released on Thursday, after an outcry from a media watchdog, rights campaigners and senior executives of the opposition.
+The TV station’s news director Ammad Yousaf was arrested following the interview and later released on Thursday, after an outcry from a media watchdog, rights activists and senior executives of the opposition.

 ARY distanced himself from Gills’ remarks, stressing that he is not part of any campaign against the military.
 Yet Pakistan’s media regulator took the station off the air and suspended its license on Friday amid what it described as unfavorable reports from agencies.